eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 the appropriate directory in both console windows.
 Run ``HelloworldSubscriber`` in one of the console windows using:

-(Insert Tabs plugin for Win and Linux here)

  **Windows** ``HelloworldSubscriber.exe``

  **Linux** ``./HelloworldSubscriber``

 Run ``HelloworldPublisher`` in the other console window using:

-(Insert Tabs plugin for Win and Linux here)

  **Windows** ``HelloworldPublisher.exe``